SRINETHIR/Hardware-Design/README.md

      </summary>

 <h4>Synthesis using Yosys</h4>
-Yosys is a synthesizer used to convert the RTL Design to a netlist.
+Yosys is a synthesizer used to convert the RTL Design to a netlist.<br>
+Commands to synthesize and generate the netlist.

 ```
 read_liberty -lib <path to .lib file>